 Leave < 3 Days

-If 3 or less consecutive days of planned leave are required, you need to notify via email as soon as possible your relevant Year Coordinator, Academic Supervisor (for year 4 and pilot year 3 students), Clinical Supervisor, or education support staff.
+If 3 or less consecutive days of leave are required, you need to notify via email as soon as possible your relevant Year Coordinator, Academic or Clinical Supervisor and Education support staff.

 Leave > 3 Days

-If more than 3 consecutive days of planned leave are required, your year coordinator will require completion of a planned leave form.
+If more than 3 consecutive days of leave are required, your year coordinator will require completion of a planned leave application form.